 Grades 9, 10, 11, 12 This select ensemble consists of students interested in leading worship through music.
 Vocal, instrumental, and technical training will prepare students to actively participate in ministry at school and in the community.
 Image members will be required to participate in choir concerts in addition to those of Image.
 Students will master vocal, instrumental, and technical aspects of music and ministry in order to demonstrate practical performance skills in local churches.
 Students will also demonstrate an understanding of inter- and intra-personal skills, servant leadership, ministry skills, and more.
-Image will also be part of high school choir.

-Prerequisite: Audition (held in the spring for the upcoming school year) and high school choir.
+Prerequisite: Audition (held in the spring for the upcoming school year)